pantheon-systems/documentation/source/content/guides/sftp/04-rsync-and-sftp.md

 permalink: docs/guides/sftp/rsync-and-sftp
 anchorid: rsync-and-sftp
 ---

+This section provides information on how to use your SFTP client or rsync to transfer large files.

+## File Size Limits

-If you have more than 500 MB of content to be transferred to your `/files` directory (`sites/default/files` for Drupal and `wp-content/uploads` for WordPress), you won't be able to use your Pantheon Dashboard to import.
-Instead, you'll need to use an SFTP client or rsync to transfer.
+You can't use your Pantheon Dashboard to import files over 500 MB.
+You must use an SFTP client or rsync to transfer files larger than 500 MB to your `/files` directory (`sites/default/files` for Drupal and `wp-content/uploads` for WordPress).

-This allows you to transfer unlimited data "server-to-server", which is much faster than transferring from your workstation.
+An SFTP client or rsync allows you to transfer unlimited data server-to-server, which is faster than transferring from your workstation.
 Files can be transferred to and from any Pantheon site environment (Dev, Test, and Live).

 <Alert title="Notes" type="info">